Corn to Comal: Tortillas & the Mayan Milpa

 Making food together in an authentic – meaning genuine, honest and open– intercultural exchange has more impact than you might see on the surface.
-Since Colonization, it’s been ‘understood’ that for a cook to be regarded as respectable, meat should be served.
-It took some doing to convince Susi that we wanted no meat.
-She has told us that as a result of her involvement in these classes she feels proud of the foods she grew up with and inspired to try using vegetables in different ways.
+Since Colonization brought large animals like cows and pigs for meat to the New World, meat has been equated with success, and certainly serving it to guests is a must.
+In the homes of many, however, protein came from the seeds of plants, from insects and small animals, occasionally.
+It surprised Susi that we wanted no meat.
+She has since told us that as a result of her involvement in these classes she feels proud of the foods she grew up with and inspired to try using vegetables in different ways.

 Our aim with this and all other Frutas y Verduras experiences is to do our part as allies in the food sovereignty movement, by showing how to contribute through make small daily action – such as choosing food.

 Read about the U.N Sustainable Development Goals.